gabriGutiz/termacro.nvim/README.md

 # Termacro
 A nvim plugin to create macros to your terminal commands.

-*For now termacro.nvim is a PoC and is not in it's best version.*
+*For now termacro.nvim is a test and is not in it's best version.*

 ## Setup